Öküz Mehmed Pasha

 "Öküz" Mehmed Pasha ("Mehmed Pasha the Ox"), also known as Kara Mehmed Pasha ("the Black") or "Kul Kıran" Mehmed Pasha ("the Slave-breaker"), was an Ottoman Turkish statesman, administrator, and military figure of the early 17th century.
 He served as Grand Vizier of the Ottoman Empire twice: October 17, 1614 – November 17, 1616 (during the reign of Sultan Ahmed I), and January 18, 1619 – December 23, 1619 (during the reign of Osman II).
 He also served as the Ottoman governor of Egypt from 1607 to 1611.

-Mehmed's nickname, "Kul Kiran" (slave-breaker), came from his success in crushing the mutiny in Egypt during the early 1600s.
+Mehmed's nickname, "Kul Kıran" (slave-breaker), came from his success in crushing the mutiny in Egypt during the early 1600s.
 Soldiers were often known as kul, meaning slave.

 Background

 Mehmed was born in the Karagümrük district of Istanbul.
 He was of Turkish ancestry.
 His father was reportedly an oxen blacksmith.
 He was nicknamed "Black" and "Ox" by his enemies, referencing his father's profession.
 Before beginning his career in government, Mehmed served as a silahdar, a high-ranking position responsible for safeguarding the sultan.

 In 1612, he married Gevherhan Sultan, the daughter of Sultan Ahmed I and Kösem Sultan.
 The couple had a son who died in infancy.